Russell-Waterhouse/blog/content/post/trends.md

 a mess.

 But hey, I could link to it in my resume.
-And later, when I learned better ways of doing things, like Flexbox CSS Styles or TailWind, I understood the problems they were solving, because I had experienced those problems.
+And later, when I learned better ways of doing things, like Flexbox CSS Styles or TailWindCSS, I understood the problems they were solving, because I had experienced those problems.